 In any embezzlement case, a lot will rest on the prosecution’s ability to show that you knowingly used your position to convert funds or property into your possession.
 This can be an intricate process, heavily dependent on long paper trails and complicated financial records to comb through.
 Sometimes, innocent miscalculations or resource allocations can be misinterpreted in cases where no actual malfeasance or illicit gain was intended.

-With previous legal experience within the banking industry and extensive instruction at the White Collar Criminal Defense College at Stetson University, lawyers at Randall & Stump, PLLC, are highly-trained in these types of cases.
+With previous legal experience within the banking industry and extensive instruction at the White Collar Criminal Defense College at Stetson University, lawyers at Randall & Stump, Criminal Defense Attorneys, are highly-trained in these types of cases.
 Whether our embezzlement lawyers can avoid charges altogether by making sense of a convoluted financial situation or by presenting evidence on your behalf that highlights the flaws in the prosecution’s case, we will develop a strategy aimed at securing the best possible outcome.

 Potential Embezzlement Defense Strategies